 | || |

-The Acupuncture Now Foundation has put togther an informative video about the benefits of acupuncture for treating lower back pain.
+The Acupuncture Now Foundation has put together an informative video about the benefits of acupuncture for treating lower back pain.

 The study referenced in this video found that acupuncture was twice as effective and safer than conventional medical trreatment for treating lower back pain.